mitdbg/sawmill/README.md

 ### OpenAI integration

-To use the LLM-powered capabilites of Sawmill, please add a `.env` file to the root of this repo and define `OPENAI_API_KEY` appropriately.
+Yo use the LLM-powered capabilites of Sawmill, please add a `.env` file to the root of this repo and define `OPENAI_API_KEY` appropriately.